Frequently asked questions

 What if I die abroad?

-We only cover funerals carried out in mainland Great Britain and Northern Ireland.
+We only cover funerals carried out in mainland Great Britain.
 If you die elsewhere then we can help your family with arrangements to bring you back so that we can carry out your funeral in line with your wishes.
 There’s an extra cost for this.

 How can I include personal requests in my funeral plan?